CassJBeckford/MemoryMatch/README.md

 ### Fixed bugs

-- Initially placed an array with the card images/names in a JSON file and accessed them through a promise in the js file, as a result the images only appeard in the live server.
-Instead I decided to place the array in the variable cards in the script file and access them from there.

 ## Development process

 - I started the program and repository by using the [gitpod template](https://github.com/Code-Institute-Org/gitpod-full-template) provided by the Code Insitute.